Scholarship Search

 - Keyword(s) Search – Search by keyword, such as field of study (art), item (laptop), or college (Valley).

-DO - A Blip in My Story (Formerly Incarcerated)
+DO - A Blip in My Story (Justice Impacted)

-Purpose: To support the success of community college students who were formerly incarcerated and are experiencing financial challenges that may jeopardize their ability to continue and complete their studies.
+Purpose: To support the success of community college students who were justice impacted and are experiencing financial challenges that may jeopardize their ability to continue and complete their studies.
 Open to students pursuing their education at any colleges within the Los Angeles Community College District, as identified and selected based on the criteria noted below:

 DO - AAOI Scholarship Program